GlobalGovernanceFrameworks/website/src/lib/content/frameworks/en/implementation/global-citizenship-full/global-citizenship-original.md

 - **Transparent Governance**: Support democratic oversight of digital platforms
 - **Diverse Representation**: Ensure multiple perspectives shape technology development

+### 🌐 Digital Stewardship Practices
+*Aligning digital habits with global values*

+Global citizens are not just users of technology—they are **stewards** of the digital ecosystem.
+This means acting with awareness of the environmental, psychological, and ethical impacts of our digital lives.
+The growing energy demands of cloud infrastructure, coupled with the cognitive strain of information overload, call for a new kind of responsibility: **digital minimalism in service of planetary flourishing**.

+#### 🔄 Practical Habits of Digital Stewardship
+- **Clean Your Cloud**: Regularly delete unnecessary files, emails, and media stored online to reduce energy use in data centers.
+- **Archive AI Conversations**: Keep only meaningful exchanges; delete or export the rest to maintain clarity and minimize storage impact.
+- **Mindful App Usage**: Uninstall unused applications, review notification settings, and limit passive scrolling.
+- **Digital Sabbaths**: Designate intentional periods without screens to reconnect with nature, relationships, or reflective practices.
+- **Purpose-Driven Engagement**: Before using a tool or platform, ask: *“Is this helping me live my values?”*

+#### 🌱 Why It Matters
+- **Ecological Impact**: Every byte stored has a carbon cost—digital clutter contributes to real-world emissions.
+- **Mental Wellbeing**: Decluttering reduces overwhelm, increases focus, and creates space for deeper attention.
+- **Ethical Alignment**: Conscious digital use reflects integrity, non-excess, and respect for shared planetary systems.

+Digital stewardship turns everyday online habits into expressions of **global ethics**, linking personal discipline with systemic change.

+> 🧭 *“How we use the invisible world of data shapes the visible world we live in.”*

 ## 7. Measuring Global Citizenship Impact

 Tracking progress helps refine approaches and demonstrate value: